huwdp/huwinterpreter/documentation/arrayFuncitons.md

 array()
 Array funciton returns an array.
 Array funciton requires 0 arguments.

-Associative Array is an abstact collection of key, value pais.
+Associative Array is an abstact collection of key, value pairs.
 The internal implementation of the array within HuwCode is implemented with std::unordered_map.

 ## ArrayGet
 arrayGet(array, key)